 If a magistrate presides at the detention hearing, a determination of unavailability of the juvenile court judge must be made.
 This must be done for the first hearing and all subsequent hearings in the same case.
-Dawson at 31.
+See Dawson page 31.